sdtechdev/vanilla-modal/README.md

 * `{Boolean} clickOutside`

-  If set to `true`, a click outside the modal will fire a `close()` event.
-Otherwise, the only ways to close the modal are to hit `[esc]` or click an item covered by the `close` query selector (default: `[rel="modal:close"]`).
+  If set to `true`, a click in the area outside the `modalInner` container will fire a `close()` event.

 * `{Array} closeKeys`

   Hitting any keycodes contained within this array while the modal is open will fire a `close()` event.
   Set this to `false` or an empty array to disable keyboard modal closure.
-Defaults to [27], which is `esc`.
+Defaults to [27], which is `esc` on a traditional keyboard.

 * `{Boolean} transitions`

   If set to `false`, the modal will treat every browser like IE 9 and ignore transitions when opening and closing.

 * `{Function} onBeforeOpen`

-  A function hook to fire before opening.
-This function is bound to the modal instance.
-It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

-* `{Function} onBeforeClose`
+  `{Function} onBeforeClose`

-  A function hook to fire before closing.
-This function is bound to the modal instance.
-It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

-* `{Function} onOpen`
+  `{Function} onOpen`

-  A function hook to fire on opening.
-This function is bound to the modal instance.
-It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

-* `{Function} onClose`
+  `{Function} onClose`

-  A function hook to fire on closing.
-This function is bound to the modal instance.
-It receives the triggering event as its only argument and is context-bound to the Vanilla Modal instance.

----
+  Hooks that fire before their respective events.
+These are context-bound to the VanillaModal instance, and receive their triggering events (e.g. `click` or `keydown`) as its only arguments.

 ## Compatibility

-This script works in the evergreen mobile & desktop browsers, IE 9 and above.
-It is thus far untested in Blackberry's browser and Opera Mini.
+This script works in the evergreen mobile & desktop browsers, as well as IE 11, 10, and 9 (the last has no support for transitions).

+It is not compatible with Opera Mini or the Blackberry browser, and there are currently no plans afoot to support either.